LokeshDachepalli/hackthebox/README.md

 # hackthebox
-writeups for the hackthebox challanges and machines the pdf files are protected with the passwords unlock them by using passwords
+writeups for the hackthebox challanges and machines The pdf files are protected with the passwords unlock them by using passwords.
+The password for the files is root flag.